9th8/up-to-date-real-world-haskell/22-web-client-programming.md

 -   An HTTP client library to download files
 -   An XML parser
--   A way to specify and persistently store which podcasts we\'re interested in
+-   A way to specify and persistently store which podcasts we're interested in
--   A way to persistently store which podcast episodes we\'ve already downloaded
+-   A way to persistently store which podcast episodes we've already downloaded

-The last two items can be accommodated via a database we\'ll set up using HDBC.
-The first two can be accommodated via other library modules we\'ll introduce in this chapter.
+The last two items can be accommodated via a database we'll set up using HDBC.
+The first two can be accommodated via other library modules we'll introduce in this chapter.

 :::: tip
 ::: title